Decoding the Q-assign Control Panel

 Please click here if you are on a newer version (4.439 or greater) of Q-Assign

-Q-Assign makes assignments either automatic or manual.
+Q-assign makes assignments either automatic or manual.
 Automatic assignments are scheduled by QA Control Panel.
-Records are assigned to member after a time interval which can be set in QA Control Panel.
+Records are assigned to members after a time interval which can be set in QA Control Panel.
 Scheduler frequency can be set as high as 0.5 minutes.
-Members are assigned records as Scheduler is turned on.
+Members are assigned records as the Scheduler is turned on.

-QA Control Panel also features Last Run Report which displays information about the time, groups and records processed during last Scheduler run.
-The time in the Next Scheduled Assignment and Last Run Report is shown in the logged in User's time zone.
-You can see the information about the Scheduler's last run and when it will run next depending on the set Scheduler Frequency.
-Last Run Report also shows Assignment Details which displays how many records are assigned through Assignment Groups.
+QA Control Panel also features a Last Run Report which displays information about the time, groups, and records processed during the last Scheduler run.
+The time in the Next Scheduled Assignment and Last Run Report is shown in the logged-in User's time zone.
+You can see information about the Scheduler's last run and when it will run next depending on the set scheduler frequency.
+Last Run Report also shows Assignment Details, which displays how many records are assigned through Assignment Groups.

 - Go to QA Control Panel | Scheduler Settings

 If you want to receive scheduler failure notifications (such as scheduler stopped due to Salesforce governor limits), then add your email address to Failure Notification Recipient.

 Max Records Per Commit - the maximum number of records to commit in one batch.
 A higher number leads to higher performance but may hit governor limits e.g., if trigger cause extra queries to run.
 A lower number can prevent the governor limit to hit but will process records more slowly.